Mongo IO Test

 Number

-Pages write time from disk
+Pages write time to disk

 Indicates the total time taken to write pages from the cache into the disk during the last measurement period.